Next content

 Looking to contribute?

 This Working Paper Series is set to become an important resource for those engaged in banking supervision, offering comprehensive research and innovative perspectives.
 It is open to members of the EUI and SSM communities, and we encourage you to submit your research for inclusion in upcoming editions.
+Contributions are also welcomed from other EU and Academic Institutions.

 For further information on the publication process here please check the Call for Papers.